-The Department of Thoracic Medicine pursues a diverse range of research from basic clinical and applied physiology to innovation in clinical care as well as answering practical questions that are important to the community.
-The Department is one of Australia-s most active clinical laboratories with a focus on translational research while maintaining a strong focus on undergraduate and postgraduate education.
-In 2015 there were nine enrolled PhD candidates undertaking work wholly or partly within the Department with two students having graduated with their PhD in the course of 2016.
+The Department of Thoracic Medicine continues to pursue a diverse range of research from basic clinical and applied physiology to innovation in clinical care as well as answering practical questions that are important to the community.
+The Department is one of Australia's most active clinical laboratories with a focus on translational research while maintaining a strong focus on undergraduate and postgraduate education.
+In 2016 there were seven enrolled PhD candidates undertaking work wholly or partly within the Department with two students having graduated with their PhD in the course of 2016.
 Senior members of the Department have maintained a strong commitment with local and international professional societies and are regarded as experts in their field.

-The Department continues to be active in a range of Clinical Trials, some funded by Industry and others via NH&MRC, that study the effects of new and novel therapeutical interventions for the treatment of asthma, interstitial lung disease, bronchiectasis and chronic obstructive pulmonary disease (COPD).
+The Department continues to be active in a range of Clinical Trials, some funded by Industry and others via NH&MRC, that study the effects of new and novel therapeutic interventions for the treatment of asthma, interstitial lung disease, bronchiectasis and chronic obstructive pulmonary disease (COPD).
 There has been an expansion of clinical trial in interstitial lung disease associated with the development of new treatments.

-- Clinical Professor Peters: Past-President of the Thoracic Society of Australia and New Zealand.
+- Professor Peters: Past-President of the Thoracic Society of Australia and New Zealand Clinical

 - Clinical Associate Professor Rutland: President of NSW Branch of the TSANZ.

 - Dr Claude Farah: Convenor of Special Interest Group - Physiology and Sleep Medicine TSANZ and co-convenor 'Flow Volume Underworld'

 - Dr Leigh Seccombe: Director, Education and Professional Activity Portfolio, ANZSRS